Economy of Algeria: Currency, exchange rate, and inflation

 Algeria's currency is the Algerian dinar (DZD).
 The dinar is loosely linked to the U.S. dollar in a managed float.
 Algeria's main export, crude oil, is priced in dollars, while most of Algeria's imports are priced in euros.
 Therefore, the government endeavors to manage fluctuations in the value of the dinar.
-As of April 2008, US$1 was equivalent to about DZD 64.6.
+However, the parallel market exchange rate for the dinar (traded principally at locations such as Square Port-Saïd in Algiers as well as through digital peer-to-peer cryptocurrency channels) substantially diverges from the official bank rate.

 Algeria's foreign currency reserves have grown rapidly since 2000, reflecting rising prices for exported oil.
 At the end of 2007, foreign reserves totaled US$99.3 billion, up from US$12 billion in 2000 and the equivalent of almost four years of imports.
 In 2007 the estimated inflation rate was 4.6 percent.

 In 2010, the IMF voiced concerns about poor management of Algeria's monetary system and inflation.

-In April 2014, a report focusing on world economic projections was published by the IMF, according to which it was predicted that, in 2015, Algeria's economic growth would fall by 1.5%, while unemployment would rise by 1.2%.
+In April 2014, a report focusing on world economic projections was published by the IMF, according to which it was predicted that, in 2015, Algeria's economic growth would fall by 1.5%, while unemployment would rise by 1.2% as a result of declining oil prices.